 Yes, a caregiver may be designated by a qualifying patient as the person authorized to possess, obtain from a certified medical cannabis dispensary, dispense and assist in the administration of medical cannabis.
-Caregivers may not be designated by more than one patient, and must not be patients themselves.
-Caregivers cannot be paid for these services related to medical cannabis other than reimbursement of reasonable expenses (i.e. gas, parking, etc.)
+Caregivers may not be designated by more than one patient, and must not be patients of medical marijuana themselves.
+Caregivers cannot be paid for these services related to medical cannabis other than reimbursement of reasonable expenses (i.e. gas, parking, etc.).

 The application contains a portion for caregivers, and caregivers must pay a fee of $75.

-Yes, patients under 18 that have one of the qualifying illnesses may be enrolled in the program, with their parent or legal guardian as caregiver.
+Yes, medical marijuana patients under 18 that have one of the qualifying illnesses may be enrolled in the program, with their parent or legal guardian as a caregiver.

 Registered qualifying patients and designated caregivers may possess up to 2.5 ounces of medical cannabis in a 14-day period.